 The visionary for Virtual Staffing Source is Diane M. Day.
 Her life mission is to help others experience the greater in life.
 She has spent her entire lifetime learning business concepts and the dynamics of organizations from the greatest managers and mentors that generously help her to develop into a leadership expert.
 She has spent over 25 years in managerial roles developing programs that support and grow corporate and ministerial leaders and processes for multiple organizations.
 Today, she continues to be both a scholar in life and in the classroom.
 Education and experience is a combination that has worked to support her vision.
 She holds a Masters in Organizational Leadership and a Bachelors in Human Services, both from Geneva College.
 To review her credentials and see what others are saying about Diane, her resume and LinkedIn id is listed below.

 LINKEDIN PROFILE AVAILABLE: DIANE DAY

-Dynamic and proven professional offering more than 25 years of leadership experience in the human resource and customer service industries.
-Background includes an emphasis on training and development, recruiting, sales, marketing and public speaking.
-Passion includes leadership development, team building and motivating self and others to deliver exceptional service.
+A proven professional, passionately driven by goals and results, offers leadership experience in human resources and organizational development.
+Background includes an emphasis on recruiting, training and development, talent management, issue resolution, and project management.
+Passion includes leadership development, team building, ethics and motivating self and others to deliver exceptional service.

-Geneva College, Masters of Science (in progress), Major: Organizational Leadership/Leadership Studies, March 2018
+Geneva College, Masters of Science, May 2018, Major: Organizational Development/Leadership Studies, Minor: Project Management

 Geneva College, Bachelor of Science, Major: Human Resources, May 2015